-Most of the states impose curfews on teen drivers with an age 18 or below, at weeknights or weekends.
+- Curfews: Most of the states impose curfews on teen drivers with an age 18 or below, at weeknights/weekends.

-Seat-belts are necessary while driving and therefore, it is required by the drivers and passengers to wear them at all points.
+- Seat-belts: Seat-belts are necessary while driving and therefore, it’s required by the drivers and passengers to wear them every time.
 To ensure more safety and awareness, certain states issue tickets to both unbuckled passenger and driver.
-Therefore, in order to avoid a hike in auto-insurance premiums after such a violation, make sure your teen and his friends are buckled up.
+Therefore, in order to avoid a hike in auto insurance premiums after such a violation, make sure your teen and his friends are buckled up.

 What to do if a police officer pulls over your teen driver:

-Walk through the following steps with your teen to prepare them for getting stopped by an officer.
+Rehearse the procedure in advance: Practice these following steps with your teen to prepare them for when getting stopped by an officer:

-Most teens have difficulty acknowledging their mistakes, and arguing with a police officer over an “unfair” ticket is not the best way to get off with a verbal warning.
+- Be polite and give brief answers when questioned: Most teens don’t acknowledge their mistakes easily.
+Also, arguing with a police officer over an “unfair” ticket is not the best way to get off with a verbal warning.

 What to do in case of an accident:

-Call 911 or the local police department, even in the case of minor accident.
+- Call 911: Call 911 or the local police department even in the cases of minor accident.
 A police report is highly invaluable to document the case later on.

-All the information such as the name, address, phone number, driver’s license number, license plate, vehicle year/make/model for all drivers involved in the accident and any witnesses or passengers.
-For the other driver, also get their insurance company, policy number, and claims phone number, which can be found on their auto-insurance card.
+- Exchange every information: All the information should be exchanged such as the name, address, phone number, driver’s license number, license plate, vehicle year/make/model for all drivers involved in the accident and any witnesses/passengers.
+For the other driver, get their insurance company, policy number and claims phone number which can be found on their auto insurance card.

-Always leave it up to the police, witnesses, and insurers to say who had the right of way and who was at fault.
+- Don’t admit of being guilty: Always leave it up to the police, witnesses and insurers to say who had the right of way and who was at fault.

 Underage drinking and driving:

-According to the reports of CDC which states that“Teens are less likely than adults to underestimate dangerous situations or not be able to recognize hazardous situations”.
+- A serious risk: According to the reports of CDC which states – “Teens are less likely than adults to underestimate dangerous situations or not be able to recognize hazardous situations”.

-In certain states, if a teen driver is transporting an underage passenger who has been drinking, both the passenger and driver can be ticketed for underage drinking, even if the driver is completely sober.
+- Guilt by association: In most states, there are cases where a teen driver is transporting an underage passenger who has been drinking.
+Then, both the passenger and driver are fined for underage drinking even if the driver is completely sober.

-Build a healthy and supportive relationship with your children so that they can trust you and call you to get a ride if their friends have been drinking.
+- Have a serious discussion with your teen: Building a healthy and supportive relation with your children will place your trust in them.
+In situations especially where they can call you to get a ride if their friends have been drinking.
 Make sure your teen never gets on a ride with an intoxicated friend or instead drive while drunk.